sts10/sts10.github.io/_posts/2019-01-15-one-year-of-linux.markdown

 Thanks to Linux I've shaved my Apple use down to my iPhone, and cut my last ties to Microsoft by no longer needing Office.
 Mastodon is a cool social network, but it doesn't _replace_ other networks of friends you've made.
 And while I use Firefox and [DuckDuckGo](https://duckduckgo.com/) more, I still use Google for email, mostly for the security and anti-spam features, and simple inertia, and I use Chrome on Linux to watch Hulu and Netflix.
 This is all to say that I didn't make _all_ of my tech usage as ethical as possible in 2018.
 But I think I made some good steps.

+## Update as of November 2019

+Still using Linux (specifically, Kubuntu 18.04) on my Oryx Pro!
+I've collected a lot of my notes on how I set up and use Linux over in this ["Docs" site](https://sts10.github.io/docs/).

+Also, I now use Firefox (v 70.0.1) for everything, including watching videos on Hulu and Netflix.
+Still using Google for email and my calendar though.

+I'm also looking for decentralized options for things like real-time, encrypted messaging.
+There's no clear front-runner for that right now as far as I can tell, but three promising options are [Matrix/Riot](https://matrix.org/), [Cwtch](https://cwtch.im/), and XMPP with OMEMO.
+In reality I still use Wire and Signal, which are still both centralized and slightly problematic for different reasons.

+For email, I'm curious about [Helm](https://www.thehelm.com/) (here's [a review](https://theintercept.com/2019/04/30/helm-email-server/)).